godotengine/godot-docs/tutorials/shaders/shader_reference/shading_language.rst

 When using per-instance uniforms, there are some restrictions you should be aware of:

 - **Per-instance uniforms do not support textures or arrays**, only regular scalar and vector types.
+As a workaround, you can pass a texture array as a regular uniform, then pass the index of the texture to be drawn using a per-instance uniform.

 .. note::

-    Due to GLSL limitations, you cannot directly index a texture array using a per-instance uniform.
-Sampler arrays can only be indexed by compile-time constant expressions.
+    In GLSL versions before 4.0 (i.e. GLSL 3.3 and lower), you cannot directly index a texture array using a per-instance uniform, as sampler arrays can only be indexed by compile-time constant expressions.
+This affects shaders compiled with the Compatibility renderer.

-    As a workaround, pass a texture array as a regular uniform and the desired texture index as a per-instance uniform.
-Then use a ``switch`` statement to select the texture:
+    If you are affected, use the ``switch`` statement to select the texture:

    .. code-block:: glsl

-      uniform sampler2D texture_array[4];
+      uniform sampler2D texture_array[2];
       instance uniform int texture_index;

       void fragment() {